Psychological Reports

 Psychological Reports is a bimonthly peer-reviewed academic journal covering research in psychology and psychiatry.
 It was established by Robert and Carol H. Ammons in 1955.
 The editor-in-chief is Cory Scherer (Penn State Schuylkill).
 It is published by SAGE Publications.

 Abstracting and indexing

 Psychological Reports is abstracted and indexed in the Social Sciences Citation Index and MEDLINE.
-In 2017, the journal's impact factor was 0.667, and it was ranked 107th out of 135 journals in the category "Psychology, Multidisciplinary."
+As of 2024, the journal's impact factorwas 2.3, and it was ranked 75th out of 147 journals in the category "Psychology, Multidisciplinary."